Best Android phones under $200 in 2024

 Reasons to avoid

 None of the phones on this list are considered expensive, but if you're trying to spend your money on something reliable, the Nokia G100 is for you.
-Sitting towards the lower mid-range limit of $200, it's a solid unlocked phone in this range.
+Sitting towards the lower mid-range limit of $200 even for the 128GB variant, it's a solid unlocked phone in this range.
 You can get a lot of value from every dollar spent on the Nokia G100.

-The Nokia G100 is equipped with a 6.52-inch IPS LCD with an HD+ resolution of 720x1600 pixels that was on the older Nokia G20.
-It also has a Snapdragon 662 processor, 3GB/4GB of RAM, and 32GB/128GB of expandable storage (up to 512GB).
-Unfortunately, there's no fast charging, but you shouldn't miss it too much, thanks to the generous 5,000mAh battery.
+The Nokia G100 is equipped with a 6.52-inch IPS LCD, with an HD+ resolution of 720x1600 pixels that was on the older Nokia G20.
+It also has a Snapdragon 662 processor, 3GB/4GB of RAM, and 32GB/128GB of internal storage (expandable up to 512GB).
+Unfortunately, there's no fast charging, which means charging the 5,000mAh battery will be slow.

 The Nokia G100 will get two years of Android upgrades and three years of monthly security patches, which should get you through 2025.
 The phone ships with Android 12 and even though the update situation isn't as good as we'd like it to be, at least the software experience is delightful, since there's no bloatware and Nokia sticks to stock Android.